 Alternatives To Multivitamin Supplements

-Throughout this article, we have expressed that most medical and nutrition experts agree, the best way to get the vitamins and minerals is through a balanced diet consisting of fruits, vegetables, and whole grains such as:
+Throughout this article, we’ve emphasized that most medical and nutrition experts agree: obtaining vitamins and minerals through balanced diets of fruits, vegetables, and whole grains remains optimal, including:

 - Avocados